-From the architect.
+Text description provided by the architects.
 Rural surrounding, scale and appearance of the buildings in the neighborhood.

 The surrounding buildings are classic buildings of the "agrary industry“, farm houses which have been extended by new building parts step by step with the needs of the owners (picture attached).